peering-manager/peering-manager/docs/models/peering/router.md

   * `NAPALM Optional Arguments`: optional arguments for Peering Manager to use for connecting to the router.
 It overrides the `NAPALM_ARGS` global setting.
-  * `Comments`: some text that can be formatted in Markdown to record some notes about the router.
+  * `Comments`: text to record some notes about the router.
+Can use Markdown formatting.
   * `Tags`: a list of tags to help identifying and searching for a router.